TUMFTM/Lane_Level_Matching/README.md

 Contact: [Julian Kreibich](mailto:julian.kreibich@tum.de)

 ## Algorithm usage
-The python environment is saved as conda environment "environment.yml" in the folder "python_environment"
+The python environment is saved as conda environment "environment.yml" in the folder </python_environment/>

 Alternatively the necessary libraries are listed in the file "Libraries.txt" in the same folder